Daydreaming algorithm for Biased Patterns: Results

-Given that the coupling matrix obtained by Daydreaming shows better statistical properties in terms of basins of attraction and, consequently, in terms of maximum capacity, it is worth trying to relate this better performance to the broadening of the spectrum shown in Figure~\ref{fig:eigenvalue_distribution}.
-In both cases, pseudo-inverse and Daydreaming, the $P$ eigenvectors corresponding to the largest (i.e., positive) eigenvalues are expected to span the subspace containing the $P$ patterns.
-So, the application of the matrix $\widetilde{\bm{J}}$ to the state vector $\bm{s}$ during the retrieval dynamics in Eq.~\eqref{eq:centered_retrieval_dynamics} tends to project the state vector $\bm{s}$ into the subspace of the patterns.
-What differs between the two rules is that in the pseudo-inverse case, all the eigenvectors have approximately the same weight, while in the Daydreaming case, the weights used to project the state vector are very diverse.
-This induces a sort of hierarchy among eigenvectors in the Daydreaming case, such that the state vector is first projected towards the eigenvectors with the largest eigenvalues, almost ignoring the other eigenvectors; these are considered in late stages of the dynamics.
-Probably it is this hierarchy of the projectors towards the patterns subspace that makes it possible to retrieve patterns from a distance that would be prohibitive for the pseudo-inverse rule (where all eigenvectors play the same role at the same time).
+Given that the coupling matrix obtained by Daydreaming shows better statistical properties in terms of basins of attraction and, consequently, in terms of maximum capacity, it is worth trying to relate this better performance to the broadness of the spectrum shown in Figure~\ref{fig:eigenvalue_distribution}.
+In both cases, pseudo-inverse and Daydreaming, the leading $r$ eigenvectors are expected to span the subspace defined by the centered representations of the $P$ patterns.
+Thus, the application of the matrix $\widetilde{\bm{J}}$ to the centered state vector $\bm{s}-\bm{m}$ during the retrieval dynamics in Eq.~\eqref{eq:centered_retrieval_dynamics} tends to project the centered state into this subspace.
+What differs between the two rules is that, in the pseudo-inverse case, all these leading modes have approximately the same weight, while in the Daydreaming case, the weights used to project the centered state vector are very diverse.
+This induces a sort of hierarchy among eigenvectors in the Daydreaming case, such that the centered state vector is first projected towards the eigenvectors with the largest eigenvalues, almost ignoring the other eigenvectors; these are considered in later stages of the dynamics.
+This observation suggests that the enlarged basin of attraction is related not only to the subspace spanned by the leading $r$ eigenvectors, but also to the non-uniform weights assigned to these modes by the first $r$ eigenvalues.
+To evaluate this point quantitatively, in the next subsection, we construct modified coupling matrices that keep the eigenvectors fixed while controlling the broadness of the leading $r$ eigenvalues.